 |Publisher id||This is an alphanumeric value that your exchange provides you.
 For example, if you are using DFP, your value will be of the following format “pub-XXXXXXXXXXXXXX” Similarly, you will find this information in the Account settings of each SSP.|

 |Account relationship||Currently, there are only two values that will be processed – Direct/Reseller.
 Any value apart from this will result in an error.|

 Direct: This is a direct business contract between the publisher and the advertising system, that is you as a publisher have direct control over the account for the mentioned SSP

 Reseller: This indicates that you have authorized another entity to control the account and resell your ad space via the system.

 For example, if you control your ssp/google account, you need to update the value as Direct.

 |Certification id||This is a Certification authority id that your exchange/SSP provides you if they have registered with TAG.
 This value is alphanumeric and is optional.For example for google accounts tag id is f08c47fec0942fa0.|

 Obviously, it’s a simple format which could be replicated by a publisher.
 All you need to do is chain the data as per the syntax.

 But it isn’t easy as it looks.
-Imagine creating ads.txt for a publisher with a lot of resellers and direct partnership.
-The file would be long and more often than not, you’ll make an error.
+Imagine creating ads.txt for a publisher with a lot of resellers and direct partnerships.
+The file would be longer and more often than not, you’ll make an error.

 AdAuth, an ads.txt analysis tool shows 72,875 mistakes for a single Ad exchange (google.com).
 The more the mistakes, the higher the ad revenue loss.